 For Angel Food, Chiffon or Sponge cakes use a fine edged serrated knife.

 Use a slim sharp knife to cut all other cakes.

 Sometimes frosting will stick to a knife; dip the knife in hot water and wipe with a damp towel between cuts.

 Black Magic Cake Recipe--Gluten-free One of the most raved about gluten-free chocolate cakes ever!
 It’s no wonder; talk about an explosion of rich chocolate flavor! |

 Buttercream Frosting Recipe--Corn-free & Gluten-free If you are searching for a delicious quick and easy buttercream frosting recipe that is both gluten-free and corn-free, then you have got to try this melt-in-your-mouth keeper!

 Chocolate Cake Divine!
-That's what taste testers say about this gluten free Chocolate Cake.
-It's a prize-winning classic cake chocoholics will indulge in!
+That's what taste testers say about this gluten free chocolate cake.
+It's a prize-winning classic cake chocolate lovers will indulge in!

 Chocolate Cake Recipe with Raspberries So, you want a scrumptious gluten free chocolate cake recipe?
 Think chocolaty, creamy, and moist . . .

 Old-Time Gluten Free Fruit Cake Have you ever heard of gluten free fruit cake with attitude?
 Old-Time Gluten Free Fruit Cake is a deliciously versatile recipe your family will love!

 Pineapple Upside Down Cake Recipe You will "flip" for this Pineapple Upside Down Cake recipe!
 It is a mouthwatering gluten-free take on an old fashioned dessert.